jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

     :end-before: # [end-control_signal_pattern_constants]

-* Since the conditional jump instructions are special, their operator bit patterns will be made constants
+* Since the jump instructions are special, their operator bit patterns will be made constants

 .. literalinclude:: create_control_logic_with_flag_patterns_for_look_up_table.py
     :language: python